syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 </table>
 By default, DataTable values will be filled in the worksheet as a string format.
 You can detect data type and number format of DataTable values by using VariableTypeAction enumerator.
 To know more about the VariableTypeAction enumerator, please refer **VariableTypeAction** in API section.

-Here is the screen shot of input template which has a template marker.
+ The following screenshot represents the input template which has a template marker.

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img3.jpeg)